Code Violations List

 Accessory Structures and Fences

-Sheds and carports that are 10 feet by 10 feet (10’ x 10’) in size or larger require a permit.
+Sheds and carports that are 200 square feet in size or larger require a permit.
 All sheds and carports must be set within the required setbacks for the property.
 Utility sheds and similar structures cannot be converted to or be used as a living space.
-Detached garages can, in certain cases, be converted to living space.
-Permits are required before any work begins.

 Unsanitary Conditions—Hoarding